Obmondo/kubeaid/argocd-helm-charts/hcloud-ccm/Readme.md

 * Accept values for generating cluster from value file, so move this to a helm chart and dynamically generate cluster yaml based on the value file, which is per cluster, so one can manage via argocd easily

+* It's strictly binded to caph-system namespace for now and runs on v1.0.0-beta.33 [added support in helm chart]

 ## Troubleshootings

 * Node will be restart again and again, simply delete the machine from cluster, for forcefull, remove the finalizers